First Time Home Buyer Programs in Chicago, Illinois

 Borrowers can receive up to $5,000 in down payment or closing cost assistance.

-Similarly to other loans, borrowers have to live in the home as their primary residence.
+Similar to other programs, borrowers have to live in the home as their primary residence.

-Again, all buyers need to complete a homeownership counseling course (either online or in person).
+All buyers need to complete a homeownership counseling course (either online or in-person).

 @Home Illinois Repeat Buyer